 He was inspired by science and Math teachers in school.
 However, it was in his sophomore year of college that he found his calling.
 Inspired by a biology professor, he found a love for climate science and policy.
-He continued on to do a Ph.D and during his graduate years, working with an international team of climate scientists as part of the IPCC (International Panel on Climate Change).
+He continued on to do a Ph.D. and during his graduate years, working with an international team of climate scientists as part of the IPCC (Intergovernmental Panel on Climate Change).